fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-In Python, variables don\'t need to be declared[]{#id326236548 .indexterm} explicitly to reserve memory space.
+In Python, variables don\'t need to be declared explicitly to reserve memory space.
 So, the declaration is done automatically whenever you assign a value to the variable.
 In Python, the equal sign `=` is used to assign values to